 After the story broke, the Human Rights Campaign contacted the hospital and discussed the adoption of an “LGBT-inclusive patient nondiscriminatory policy,” with training for all hospital staff on compliance after “a recent incident experienced by a transgender woman who faced degrading treatment at the hospital.”
 However, Indiana’s status as a battleground state for LGBT rights shows the extent to which the policies and culture that create discriminatory stress toward transgender people still exist.
 In February 2016, Republican leaders in the state senate voted against legislation that would have protected Indiana LGBT residents from discrimination in housing, employment, and private services.
 The status quo exists in 31 other states, where a transgender person could be legally fired for no other reason than their gender identity and/or sexual orientation.

-Even when they are not being fired, LGBT people “face high rates of workplace discrimination and harassment,” according to the Center for American Progress, which further contributes to low self-esteem and shame that fuel a substance abuse problem.
-While 43 percent of gay people reported physical or verbal abuse in their workplaces directly related to their sexual orientation, as many as 90 percent of transgender people said they received comparable treatment; 44 percent felt they were unfairly turned down for jobs, 23 percent said they had promotions taken away from them, and 26 outright lost their jobs because of their gender identity.
+Even when they are not being fired, LGBT people “face high rates of workplace discrimination and harassment,” according to the Center for American Progress, which further contributes to low self-esteem and shame that fuel a substance misuse problem.
+While 43% of gay people reported physical or verbal abuse in their workplaces directly related to their sexual orientation, as many as 90% of transgender people said they received comparable treatment; 44% felt they were unfairly turned down for jobs, 23% said they had promotions taken away from them, and 26 outright lost their jobs because of their gender identity.

 Find Addiction Treatment Near You